Myasis/BeamNES/README.md

 7. Make sure the emulator is in focus, which means, click on it so it is the active window.
 If anything else is active, the keystrokes will go there instead.

 ** Games Tested **
-We've tested 'Final Fantasy I'.
+Final Fantasy I
+Dragon Warrior